logan-gatlin/blog/content/blog/rust-ctrl-flow.md

 Crates like [`anyhow`](https://docs.rs/anyhow/latest/anyhow/) and [`thiserror`](https://docs.rs/thiserror/latest/thiserror/) help write structured errors that gain context as they climb up the call stack.

 Most programs will have two paths, success and failure.
-The successful path travels *down* and then *up* the callstack.
-It executes some algorithm by breaking it up piecewise.
-Functions call other functions with increasingly specific purposes.
-Pieces of the puzzle are returned back up the call stack, where they are assembled into some final product.

 The fail path travels *up* the callstack.
 The `Result` type and `?` operator are off-ramps from the successful path to the fail path.
 When an error happens, its exact cause may not be very specific or useful to report.